...

 5. Feeling Different Growing Up

 Many LGBTQ+ individuals report feeling “different” during childhood, even if they didn’t fully understand why at the time.
+So, if you’ve had similar feelings growing up, that could be another indicator of possible attraction to the same sex.

 6. Emotional Resonance with LGBTQ+ Media